demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 * Url.Read.All - Application
 * User.Read.All - Application
 * Ti.ReadWrite (Read and write IOCs belonging to the app) - Application
-* Ti.ReadWrite.All (Read and write all IOCs) - Application

 ## Configure Microsoft Defender for Endpoint on Cortex XSOAR
 ---